Multiuser Random Coding Techniques for Mismatched Decoding: Superposition Coding

-As was done for standard superposition coding, we randomly generate the length-$n$ auxiliary codewords $\{\Uv^{(i)}\}_{i=1}^{M_{0}}$ independently according to $P_{\Uv}$.
-The difference here is that the actual codewords are not generated conditionally independently given $\Uv^{(i)}$.
+and generate the length-$n$ auxiliary codewords $\{\Uv^{(i)}\}_{i=1}^{M_{0}}$ independently according to $P_{\Uv}$.
+The difference compared to standard superposition coding is that the codewords are not generated conditionally independently given $\Uv^{(i)}$.
 Instead, we generate a number of partial codewords, and construct the length-$n$ codeword by placing the entries of a partial codeword in the indices where $\Uv$ takes a particular value.